nightscout/trio-docs/docs/help/faq.md

 ## Omnipod FAQs

-### What Pods work with Trio?
+### What pods work with Trio?

 All 3 pod types are compatible with Trio.
-You can use Eros, Dash, or Omnipod 5 pods.
+You can use Eros, DASH, or Omnipod 5 pods.
+Note that Omnipod 5 requires building a [feature branch](../install/build/requirements/devices/pump.md#omnipod-5) at this time.

-### Do I still need a PDM with Trio?
+### Do I still need a PDM/Controller with Trio?

-You do not need the Omnipod Personal Diabetes Manager (PDM); you need the Pod supplies.
+You do not need the Omnipod Personal Diabetes Manager (PDM) or Omnipod 5 Controller; you need the pod supplies.
 They will pair with only one device at a time.
-So, a Pod is either paired with a PDM or your Trio app on your iPhone.
+So, a pod is either paired with a PDM/Controller or your Trio app on your iPhone.

-In other words, your PDM can stay in the diabetes closet while you are Looping.
-You cannot use the PDM for a Pod activated with the Trio app.
-That doesn't mean you should get rid of your PDM if you have one.
+In other words, your PDM/Controller can stay in the diabetes closet while you are Looping.
+You cannot use the PDM/Controller for a pod activated with the Trio app.
+That doesn't mean you should get rid of your PDM/Controller if you have one.
 Instead, keep it for backup situations if you lose your phone.

-### Does Trio cause an increase in Pod failures?
+### Does Trio cause an increase in pod failures?

-There is more communication between your phone and the Pod than the PDM, which increases the load on the Pod battery.
-Most people have no increase in Pod failures.
+There is more communication between your phone and the pod than the PDM/Controller, which increases the load on the pod's battery.
+Most people have no increase in pod failures.
 However, it does occasionally happen.
-Below are some tips to **limit battery drain:**

-* The Pod state is updated every 3 minutes for DASH, every 5 minutes for Eros, and every 10 minutes for Omnipod 5.
-If uncertain communications are detected, such that Trio cannot determine if a dosing command sent to the Pod was received, the app will try once a minute to get a response.
-* If using Eros Pods with a RileyLink device.
-Be mindful of situations that may lead to a poor signal.
-Poor communication between devices may lead to battery drain and contribute to faults.
-* Omnipod 5 does not currently provide a heartbeat, so it is essential that your cgm offer this so Trio can run in the background.

 ## CGM FAQs